-Knowing this, the product page must have both an easy to read page, but also a very accurate and well-made product description and other things related to the product.
+Knowing this, the product page must have both an easy to read the page and a very accurate and well-made product description and other things related to the product.

 So good design is not enough.
-You also need well-written descriptions, specifications, and other product details.
+It would be best if you also had well-written descriptions, specifications, and other product details.

 For example, is the shipping free?
 If yes, why not specify this on the product page?
 It’s not?
 There are still some handy tricks to clarify this subject in the client’s mind without having him navigate to another page.

 14 ideas you must know for a better product page

 Try to offer some info straight in the product title.
 A standard name such as ‘kitchen table SKU9291’ won’t do anything.
 Remember that the product title is seen across your store: product page, catalog page, related products, cross-sell products, etc.